galaxyproject/galaxy-hub/src/admin/tools/External%20Display%20Applications%20Tutorial.md

 </display>
 ```

 _where the 'strip' attribute of 'position' indicates that whitespace should be removed from around the determined position before being substituted into the URL.
-This can also be accomplished using ordinary string operations like: <tt>position=${qp(str( position).strip())} </tt>. 'qp' is a shortcut to 'quote\_plus' which escapes text for use as part of a URL_
+This can also be accomplished using ordinary string operations like: `position=${qp(str( position).strip())} `. 'qp' is a shortcut to 'quote\_plus' which escapes text for use as part of a URL_

-To instruct Galaxy to use this display app, we modify <tt> datatypes_conf.xml </tt> and add the following to the interval datatype:
+To instruct Galaxy to use this display app, we modify ` datatypes_conf.xml ` and add the following to the interval datatype:

 ```
 <datatype extension="interval" type="galaxy.datatypes.interval:Interval" display_in_upload="true">